ninbura/pokemon-on-the-analogue-pocket/readme.md

 - #### [EverDrive GBA Mini x5](https://krikzz.com/our-products/cartridges/everdrive-gba-mini.html) (**recommended**)
     - 40% more expensive than the EZ-Flash Omega DE with similar build quality and *less features*
     - Not compatible with stand alone cart functions, like the Analogue Pocket's sleep functionality, or Pokémon [Pal Park](https://bulbapedia.bulbagarden.net/wiki/Pal_Park).
-### micro sd cards
+### micro SD cards
-- EZ-Flash & EverDrive carts utilize micro sd cards
+- EZ-Flash & EverDrive carts utilize micro SD cards
 - both cart manufacturers state that <=32GB must be formatted as fat32
 - specificallly EZ-Flash asks that you use a 32KB allocation size
 - you can technically use cards greater than 32GB with these carts